+TICK CI GC OF TAISE III CHE TOHOWII g table to explain what happened •

+1 1

+True False

+The telly was switched on.

+The man was reading a

+newspaper.

+The voice belonged to his

+mother.

+The detective had to clean his

+bedroom.

-8) Oh, I am the greatest detective' Glc Lea Do you think that he is the greatest detective?
+8) Oh, I am the greatest detective'

+Do you think that he is the greatest detective?

 Give evidence from the poem to support your answer.
-The telly was switched on.
-True False The man was reading a newspaper.

 9) What impression do you get of the person in this poem?
-The voice belonged to his mother.
-The detective had to clean his bedroom.

 10) What is the main message of the poem?

 Friday - Big Writing - To write a diary entry from Rose Blanche's point of view - think about our learning last week on the Rose Blanche story.
-Remember to use all of your sentence types: ly opener sentence, fronted adverbial sentence, noun, who/which/where sentence, complex sentence, short sentence and rhetorical question.
+Remember to use all of your sentence types: Iy opener sentence, fronted adverbial sentence, noun, who/which/where sentence, complex sentence, short sentence and rhetorical question.
 Also remember to write in the past tense and the 1st person.
 You will need to plan before you start to write your diary entry.
 Also, remember to use your Success Criteria which is in the Google Document where you will write your diary.

-Literacy- Mim's set
+Literacy- Osik's set